Backpacking (travel): Criticism

-Backpacker tourism of the hippie trail has been criticized for possibly encouraging urban liberal minorities while insulting Islamic traditionalist theology, possibly leading to the Islamic reawakening in the late 1970s.
+Backpacker tourism of the hippie trail has been criticized for possibly encouraging urban liberal minorities while insulting Islamic traditionalist theology, possibly contributing to the Islamic reawakening in the late 1970s.

-Even though one of the primary aims of backpacking is to seek the "authentic", the majority of backpackers spend most of their time interacting with other backpackers, and interactions with locals are of "secondary importance".

 Backpacker tourism has been criticized for the transformation of some sleepy towns, such as the creation of the Full Moon Party on Ko Pha-ngan in Thailand, which includes "scores of topless teenagers urinating into the ocean".

 Variants

 Flashpacking and Poshpacking refer to backpacking with more money and resources.
 The words combine backpacking with flash, a slang term for being fancy, or posh, an informal adjective for upper class.

 Begpacking combines begging and backpacking in reference to individuals who beg (ask directly or indirectly for money), solicit money during street performances, or vend (sell postcards or other small items) as a way to extend their overseas travel.
 The trend has drawn criticism for taking money away from people in actual need, with one known begpacker barred from entering Singapore.
 Begpacking is common in Southeast Asia and is a trend in South America and South Korea.